MicrosoftDocs/nav-content/dynamics-nav-app/about-new-company.md

 ---
-title: Create new companies using an assisted setup guide | Microsoft Docs
+title: Create new companies using an assisted setup guide
 description: It's easy to create a new, blank company in Dynamics 365 for Financials.
 An assisted setup guide helps you through the steps, and you can import your existing business data.
 author: edupont04